Professor Sir Gerry McCormac FRSE, FSA, FRSA, FHEA

 As Chief Executive of the University, the Principal is responsible by Statute for the effective working and good order of the University.
-With overall responsibility for the executive management and day-to-day activities of the University, the Principal is accountable to the Court for the discharge of his or her responsibilities.
+With overall responsibility for the executive management and day-to-day activities of the University, the Principal is accountable to the Court for the discharge of his responsibilities.

 The responsibilities of the Principal may broadly be defined as: